yzpt/vlille_gcp/README.md

 # V'lille GCP

-Collecting data from the <a href="https://opendata.lillemetropole.fr/explore/dataset/vlille-realtime/information/?flg=fr-fr&disjunctive.libelle&disjunctive.nom">V'lille API (Real-time station availability)</a>, storing and processing it on GCP: Storage, Dataproc, Functions, Pub/Sub, Scheduler, BigQuery, Run + Docker.
+Collecting data from the <a href="https://opendata.lillemetropole.fr/explore/dataset/vlille-realtime/information/?flg=fr-fr&disjunctive.libelle&disjunctive.nom" target="_blank">V'lille API (Real-time station availability)</a>, storing and processing it on GCP: Storage, Dataproc, Functions, Pub/Sub, Scheduler, BigQuery, Run + Docker.

 The goal of this project is to interconnect commonly used GCP services in data processing.